falcosan/mcp/README.md

 # MCP Meilisearch API Server

-A comprehensive Model Context Protocol (MCP) server implementation that provides a bridge between AI models and the Meilisearch search engine using the StreamableHTTP transport.
+A Model Context Protocol (MCP) server implementation that provides a bridge between AI models and the Meilisearch search engine using the StreamableHTTP transport.
 This project enables seamless integration of Meilisearch's powerful search capabilities within AI workflows.

-## Project Overview
+## Updated Overview

-This project implements an MCP (Model Context Protocol) server that provides AI models with direct access to Meilisearch's functionalities.
-The implementation follows a client-server architecture with these key components:
+This project provides a MCP server that enables AI models to interact directly with Meilisearch functionalities.
+The architecture includes:

-- **MCP Server**: Implements the Model Context Protocol to expose Meilisearch APIs as tools
+- **MCP Server**: Exposes Meilisearch APIs as tools using the Model Context Protocol.
-- **Web Client**: Simple demo interface for testing the search functionality
+- **Web Client**: A demo interface showcasing search functionalities.
-- **Command Line Client**: Utility client for testing and development

 ## Architecture